Visual Impairment IconHigh Contrast

 “Miss Green Bubbell, please, Miss Reed,” said Mrs. Pratt, shutting Violet in and herself out.

 As soon as the door was shut, Miss Reed started up.
-Violet thought she was mad, for before she turned round she twitched off and flung her the bushy wig, and while her golden hair fell around her she rushed into Violet’s arms, Violet wildly exclaiming––“Christabel! my dear, loved, long-lost Christabel!
-Oh, can it indeed be you?
-Alas! how pale, how thin, how changed––but still my dear, dear friend!”
+Violet thought she was mad, for before she turned round she twitched off and flung from her the bushy wig, and while her golden hair fell around her she rushed into Violet’s arms, Violet wildly exclaiming––

-“Ah!” said Lady Christabel, “if I had but listened to you Violet!
+“Ah!” said Lady Christabel, “if I had but listened to you, Violet!
 You know how I loved Merivale, and you can imagine what his treatment of me must have been since it induced me to leave him, and to have driven me to this disguise and this expedient, to hide and live away from him, and be self-dependent.”

-“Oh your father and your brother––––“
+“And your father and your brother––––“

 “Oh, he has talked over papa, but not Everard––Everard is on my side; he alone knows of my retreat.
-Thick of papa’s urging a reconciliation, when he knows Merivale intercepted all my letters, that he had often struck me, and may have even seen these scars!”
+Think of papa’s urging a reconciliation, when he knows Merivale intercepted all my letters, that he had often struck me, and may have even seen these scars!”

 She raised some locks of her golden hair, and two deep scars became visible.